 • Side mirrors: Both side mirrors are required in case of a tinted rear window.

-• Restricted Colors: Yellow, Red, and Amber colors are not allowed to be used as tinting color.
+• Restricted Colors: Yellow, Red, and Amber colors are not allowed to be used for car window tinting.

-• Certificates: Film certification is not required by the film manufacturers according to state law.
+• Certificates: Film certification is not required by the film manufacturers.

 • Stickers: No tinting sticker is required for legal identification.